Have you ever had a pet you greatly treasured? Pets are amazing! They are so much fun – and so very rewarding!

 Pet loss is hard.

-I think something that compounds pet loss is that there is very little concern or compassion from family and friends.
+Our family had a lot of love and support.
+Others aren’t as fortunate though.
+I think something that compounds pet loss for so many is there is very little concern or compassion from family and friends.
 Many (like me previously) think, “It’s just a dog….you can get a new one,” not understanding how untrue that is.
 Yes, you can get a new dog, but a person intensely misses the unique, wonderful dog – and the amazing relationship and love they shared with the specific dog (or pet) they lost.

 Before our precious puppy’s diagnosis and death, my son had made arrangements to get another sweet puppy.
 We were scheduled to put our 2 year-old puppy down on a Friday, and we were scheduled to pick up the new puppy on the Sunday after.
 We were shocked when Titan’s cancer treatments started working so we called off the euthanasia.
 (More about this on an upcoming blog).